jndgoncalves/AlienBlaster/README.md

 Welcome to my first Unity game project!
 This is a 2D platformer that I've been working on as a learning experience.
 It's not yet complete, but I've made significant progress and wanted to share it with the community.

+**Note:** This project was version-controlled using Unity's Plastic SCM.
+However, I've uploaded it to GitHub for easier sharing and accessibility.

 ## About the Game

 This game is a classic 2D platformer where the player navigates through various levels, overcoming obstacles and challenges.
 I've implemented several features and mechanics using C# scripts to bring the game to life.